DylanMeeus/springboot_jwt_blog/_posts/2015-09-23-understanding-single-sign-on-for-the-web.markdown

 Whenever the user goes to a domain that requires authentication, he or she is **redirected** to the authentication domain.
 As the user is **already logged-in** in that domain, he or she can be immeditely redirected to the original domain with the necessary authentication token.

 ### Different protocols
-If you have been reading about SSO online, you will probably find there are many different implementations: OpenID Connect, Facebook Connect, SAML, Microsoft Account (formerly known as Passport), etc. Our advice is: choose whatever is simpler for your development efforts.
+If you have been reading about SSO online, you have probably found that there are many different implementations: OpenID Connect, Facebook Connect, SAML, Microsoft Account (formerly known as Passport), etc. Our advice is to choose whatever is simplest for your development efforts.
 For instance, SAML is deeply entrenched in enterprise developments, so in some cases it will make sense to pick that.
 If you think you will need to integrate your development with more than one alternative, don't despair: there are frameworks that allow interoperability between different SSO solutions.
-In fact, that is one of the things we do at Auth0.
-Check the *aside* section below.
+In fact, that's one of the things we do at Auth0.
+(For more on Auth0, check out the *Aside* section below).

 ## Aside: SSO with Auth0
 If you are already using Auth0 in your developments, you know how easy it is to do SSO.
-If not, see the [docs](https://auth0.com/docs/sso/single-sign-on) and check the [examples](https://github.com/auth0/auth0-sso-sample).
+If not, please see the [docs](https://auth0.com/docs/sso/single-sign-on) and check out the [examples](https://github.com/auth0/auth0-sso-sample).
 Our SSO solution works as a *bridge* between different SSO frameworks.
-So, whatever your existing apps are using, it has never been easier to integrate SSO in them.
+So whatever your existing apps are using, it has never been easier to integrate SSO into them.
 We do the hard work for you.

 ![SSO with Auth0](https://cdn.auth0.com/blog/sso/Diagram3.png)

 ## Conclusion
 SSO is here to stay.
-Decentralized systems are becoming more and more common and authentication is an essential part in all of them.
-SSO solves one big problem: how to manage the increasing number of users across a whole ecosystem of applications and services.
-Frameworks such as OpenID Connect and services such as the one we provide at Auth0 make integrating SSO to your new or existing applications much easier.
+Decentralized systems are becoming more and more common and authentication is an essential aspect of all of them.
+SSO solves a big problem: how to manage the increasing number of users across a whole ecosystem of applications and services.
+Frameworks such as OpenID Connect and services such as the one we provide at Auth0 make integrating SSO into your new or existing applications much easier.
 If you are implementing authentication for a new application or service, consider integrating SSO from the get-go.